So you want to do a Fringe show...

 disability services, language interpreters or anything else.
 We’re here to make Fringe work for you.

 Please take a moment to read through ALL the instructions before you apply, including the description of the 3 tiers and 2 payout options.
+Additional details can be found in the Fringe Festival Producer Handbook.

 Applications for Family Fringe are also open.
 Family Fringe is a separate, jury-curated festival featuring adventurous family performances July 26 - 28 and August 2-4.
 The application for Family Fringe is straightforward and free!